 - The OCSP authority URL, if present, must not exceed 1000 characters.

 - To import a new certificate, omit the

 CertificateArn argument.
 Include this argument only when you want to replace a previously imported certificate.

-- When you import a certificate by using the CLI or one of the SDKs, you must specify the certificate, the certificate chain, and the private key by their file names preceded by
+- When you import a certificate by using the CLI, you must specify the certificate, the certificate chain, and the private key by their file names preceded by